X

 WPCode is designed to simplify and manage custom code snippets, reducing reliance on plugins and inevitably reducing site bloating.

-But first, go to your Google Analytics dashboard and select Go To Data Streams.
-Select the data stream you want and hit View Tag Instructions.
+First, go to your Google Analytics dashboard and select Go To Data Streams.
+Then, select the data stream you want and hit View Tag Instructions.

 Here, copy the code under the Install Manually tab.